liseda-lab/clinical-temporal-kg/OntologyAlignment/README.md

 2. Load the Source ontology.
 3. Load the Target ontology.
 4. Open the Match tab and run the 'Automatic Matcher'.
+5. Run all cobinations between the 4 ontologies.
-5. Download the alignment (rdf format).
+6. Download the alignment (rdf format with name: ontology1-ontology2-alignment).

 ## Steps to prepare the alignment files to extend the KG: